 Working with Siblings + Pets

 You’ll have families with fur babies and older siblings that they want to have included in pictures.
 Before going into the session, it’s good to communicate the order of pictures and what how’ll you incorporate fur babies and siblings.

 And, again, you’ll want to know what poses are safest when it comes to posing baby with pets and older siblings.

 Like baby’s moods, there are factors that you will have to learn how to troubleshoot.
 For example, babies get sick.
 How do you handle cancellations and reschedules based on a baby who has a double ear infection and would be unconsolable for your session?

 Those are just a handful of things to know before you become a newborn photographer.
 I’ve linked below some other resources that I think you’ll enjoy.
-And, be sure to keep an eye out for my newborn photography course launching very soon!

 You May Also Like…